Updated: Mar 23

 One lawsuit, however, seems to transcend the rest, standing as a hallmark accomplishment by changing the legal and regulatory standards for environmental review and protection on private forestlands in California.
 EPIC v.
 Johnson I (1983) (170 Cal.App.3d 604) has stood the test of time as one of the most significant legal victories in the effort to properly regulate private timberland owners.
 EPIC v.
 Johnson I remains the single most pivotal court case of lasting regulatory consequence for California’s private timber industry—the legal environmental victory that forced it into the modern age of increased accountability.

 Setting the Stage

 In 1973, the State legislature enacted the modern Forest Practice Act.
 The modern Forest Practice Act created the contemporary review and regulatory system that we have come to know today.
-In order to harmonize the Forest Practice Act and CEQA, the Secretary of Resources certified the Forest Practice Act and extant Forest Practice Rules as a certified regulatory program under CEQA in 1976, thus exempting the private timber industry from the requirements to prepare an Environmental Impact Report (EIR).
+In order to harmonize the Forest Practice Act and CEQA, the Secretary of Resources certified the Forest Practice Act and extant Forest Practice Rules as a certified regulatory program under CEQA in 1976, thus exempting the private timber industry from the requirements to prepare an EIR.
 A certified regulatory program is an alternative program under CEQA, which allows for exemptions from preparation of an EIR so long as the program contains all the substantive requirements of CEQA.